Campaign

 • Order of the Wolf

 The Order of the Wolf fills several roles including providing leaders for the vanguard of the Thurian army, hunting down rogue units, some special missions in enemy territory (though the Ravens do more of that and are a little jealous of their "turf").
 The Wolf was thought as a harbringer of war and they are often the lead charge (a point they take great pride in and remind the Ravens of) to break up enemy units before the heavy calvalry come in.
-They are the third largest order behind the Bears and Bulls.
+They are the third largest order behind the Bears and Boars.

 Their power of Speed Movement allows them to be the leading edge of the main army and to surprise and confuse the front line of the enemy by arriving faster than they expect.
-They take heavy casualties and are honored as such (even if grudgingly by the Ravens).
+They take heavy casualties and are honored as such (even if grudgingly by the Ravens and Bears).
 They are on fairly good terms with most Orders who give them some respect for leading the charges.

 • Order of the Chameleon